-In the simplest terms, the parasympathetic and sympathetic portions of the autonomic system are two halves of the same whole.
+The parasympathetic and sympathetic portions of the autonomic system are two halves of the same whole.
+This article will examine the parasympathetic nervous system, what it controls, and how it works with the sympathetic nervous system.

 Your PSNS starts in your brain and extends out via long fibers that connect with special neurons near the organ they intend to act on.
 Once PSNS signals hit these neurons, they have a short distance to travel to their respective organs.